marctjones/fosstraining/jupyter.md

 print (x)
 ```

-6.3 There is a difference between strings and numbers
+6.3 There is a difference between strings and numbers and comments
 ```python
 # This is not a string.
 It is a comment
 # x = 7